 Saving money on your food bill

 What you feed your family is an area of the budget that a family or individual can really save some money.
-In our situation when we were a family of four our budget was $125.00 per week.
+When we were a family of four our foodbudget was $125.00. per week.
 We are now empty nesters and this is still our budget.
 We now only buy organic fruits and vegetables.
 I would not say we are pinching pennies, and by no means are we being extravagent.
 We also live in the Pacific Nothwest.
 Prices do vary somewhat according to where you live.

 There are many of you out there spending twice this amount.
 Even in our situation we could easily if need be tighten our belts and lower this bill by 30%.
 Yes, 30%